 Before Tokyo became the capital of Japan, the emperor and nobles resided in the Kansai region while the shogun lived in the Kanto region.
 Kansai cuisine is more refined and lighter to suit the nobility, while the flavors in Kanto were stronger for hard working laborers.
 Due to the class separation in this matter, the nobility in Kansai looked down and mocked those in Kanto.
 The animosity led to chef in Kanto to not want to use the same tools, which led to the creation of the takobiki and usuba knives that are popularly used today.

-Although, class separation through regions no longer exists, Kansai and Kanto remain the two most compared regions in Japan.
+Although class separation by region no longer exists, Kansai and Kanto remain the two most compared regions in Japan.
 One of the many distinctions between the two lies in the cuisine.
-You can still find these vast flavor differences by simply tasting the soy sauce; the soy sauce in Kanto is much saltier and stronger than in Kansai.
-Other popular dishes such as tempura are served with salt instead of a soy sauce based dips.
+You can still find these vast flavor differences by simply tasting the soy sauce from each region: as you may have guessed, the soy sauce in Kanto is much saltier and stronger than in Kansai.
+Other popular dishes such as tempura are served with salt instead of a soy sauce based dip.

 From the third through the seventh centuries, it was customary to bury royalty in tombs covered by large, keyhole-shaped monuments.
-These tombs were called kofun and were constructed of earth and stone.
-Around 450 A.D. the kofun of Emperor Nintoku was constructed in Sakai City.
+These tombs are called kofun and were constructed of earth and stone.
+Around 450 A.D., the kofun of Emperor Nintoku was constructed in Sakai City.
 The tombs ranked in scale alongside the Great Pyramid of Egypt, and the building project was so immense that it was necessary to bring blacksmiths to Sakai from all over Japan.
 They produced the massive amount of hoes and spades needed for the mound construction.
-By the time of the kofun was finally completely, most of Japan' metal craftsmen had settled in Sakai for good.
+By the time the kofun was finally completed, most of Japan's metal craftsmen had settled in Sakai for good.

-Gradually, Sakai became the center of all metal craft in Japan - famous for its swords.
-Sakai became known for rifles after the Portuguese introduced them in 1543, and later for kitchen knives.
-In 1570, the Tokugawa shogunate granted Sakai craftsmen a special seal of approval.
-The government decreed that only knives made in Sakai be used to Harvest tobacco and that all such knives be stamped to indicate this.
-As a result, Sakai became known for producing thee finest Japanese cutlery.
+Gradually, Sakai became the center of all metal craft in Japan.
+Originally famous for swords, Sakai became known for rifles after the Portuguese introduced them in 1543, and later for kitchen knives.
+In 1570, the Tokugawa shogunate granted Sakai craftsmen and their knives a special seal of approval, decreeing that only knives made in Sakai could be used to harvest tobacco.
+As a result, Sakai became known for producing the finest Japanese cutlery.